texfaq/texfaq.github.io/FAQ-labelfig.md

-[`Pinlabel`](http://ctan.org/pkg/Pinlabel) is another package whose author thought in the same sort of way as that of [`overpic`](http://ctan.org/pkg/overpic); the documentation explains in detail how to plan your 'labelling attack'&nbsp;&mdash; in this case by loading your figure into a viewer and taking measurements from it.
+[`Pinlabel`](http://ctan.org/pkg/Pinlabel) is another package whose author thought in the same sort of way as that of [`overpic`](http://ctan.org/pkg/overpic); the documentation explains in detail how to plan your ''labelling attack''&nbsp;&mdash; in this case by loading your figure into a viewer and taking measurements from it.
 (The package discusses direct use of [`ghostscript`](http://www.ghostscript.com/) as well as